 Andrew hopes to continue deepening his understanding and connection with wild nature, continue growing as a human being, father, and husband, and continue moving toward a more connected way of living; toward the Circle Way.

-Lexa Jobe Co-founder of the Circle Way Project, Lexa grew up in El Paso, TX, and on a ranch in west Texas.
+Lexa Jobe Co-founder of Earth Ways, Lexa grew up in El Paso, TX, and on a ranch in west Texas.
 Always drawn to the outdoors, she has spent many moons out under the stars, including a 5 week wilderness immersion experience in northern Wisconsin, and a year of living on the Gila River close to the wild valley without electricity.
 She has a special love for plants, crafting with buckskin, and especially loves to dance.
 She recently became certified as a Girls Circle Facilitator using the evidence-based One Circle Method.
 Her additional training in leading creative dance groups adds to her toolkit as a strong and caring mentor with a passion for working with girls and young women.

 Doug Simons is a healer and plant medicine person who has lived over 30 years outside on the breast of the Mother Earth, learning and connecting with the plants and animals of many areas, though specifically the Gila area.
 He has many years experience packing in the wilderness with his good friends the burros.
 His special connection and ability to communicate with plants gives his understanding and way with natural healing a depth rarely seen in this time.
 Doug has shared his insight and experience with plants through workshops across the Southwest in Colorado, Arizona, Texas, Utah, and New Mexico.
 He is an honored friend and contributor to Earth Ways, and touches everyone he meets through his workshops and classes.